nianliu/design-patterns/README.md

 #### State
 Allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

+#### Strategy
+Define a family of algorithms, encapsulate each one, and make them inter changeable.
+Strategy lets the algorithm vary independently from clients that use it.

 #### Observer a.k.a publish-subscribe
 Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.